ehtisham-id/proj_1_personal_blogging_platform/README.md

 	- Unit tests for controllers and model logic.
 	- Integration tests for routes using `supertest` + a test runner.
 	- Upload edge-case tests for `upload.middleware`.

 ---

-**Contributing**

-- Fork this repo, create feature branches, add tests for new behavior, and open a PR.

----